aplteam/Meddy/Docs/ReadMe.md

   * always save an HTML file.
   * never save an HTML file.
   * always ask whether such an HTML file shall be saved or not.

-  However, changing the preferences only takes effect after the current document, if any, is re-opened.
-* You can embded `saveHTML` as a parameter and specify it as...
-  * 0 for **not** saving an HTML file
-  * 1 for saving an HTML file
-  * 2 for asking the user what to do

-  This takes precedence over the preferences.
 * If you don't want the HTML file to be saved as a sibling of the Markdown file but somewhere else then you can add a file `.meddy` to the folder where the Markdown file lives.

   In that case Meddy knows that you want to save an HTML file and ignores the preferences as well as any embedded `saveHTML` parameter.

   This file may contain a line like this: